isc-projects/stork/doc/user/dhcp.rst

 ============================

 To check the High Availability (HA) status of a machine, go to the ``Services -> Kea Daemons`` menu.
-On the Kea Daemons page, click on a machine name in the list and scroll down to the High Availability section.
+On the Kea Daemons page, click on the selected daemon's name in the list and scroll down to the High Availability section.
 This information is periodically refreshed according to the configured interval of the Kea status puller (see ``Configuration`` -> ``Settings``).